The vital importance of literacy

 • supporting effective implementation through structured teacher resources and ongoing professional development

 GEEAP is an independent group of leading researchers whose recommendations are grounded in rigorous evidence.
-The panel is co-convened by the Foreign, Commonwealth & Development (FCDO), the United Nations Children’s Fund (UNICEFF) and the World Bank, to address critical gaps in the education sector.
+The panel is co-convened by the Foreign, Commonwealth & Development Office (FCDO), the United Nations Children’s Fund (UNICEF) and the World Bank to address critical gaps in the education sector.

-For further information read the report ‘Effective Reading Instruction in low – and Middle-Income Countries: What the Evidence Shows’.
+Read the full report ‘Effective Reading Instruction in low – and Middle-Income Countries: What the Evidence Shows’.
 The GEEAP resources collection also includes the full report and executive summary.

 See more